automock/automock.dev/docs/adapters/intro.md

 ## Adapters: Bridging Frameworks and Dependency Injection

 Automock's core strength lies in its consistent logic and approach to automating mock object creation.
-However, the diverse landscape of Dependency Injection (DI) frameworks, each with its unique intricacies, presents a challenge.
+However, the diverse landscape of Dependency Injection  frameworks, each with its unique intricacies, presents a challenge.
 To address this, Automock introduces the concept of "Adapters."

 Automock Adapters are tailored connectors designed specifically for different DI frameworks.
 They ensure seamless